Online Safety & Safeguarding

 10.2 Disclosure

-Once a disclosure has been made or a concern has been shared, the Safeguarding Team will consider the information, if necessary, taking advice, and will make a decision to either:
+Once a disclosure has been made or a concern has been shared, the Safeguarding team will consider and review the information, keep detailed records (if necessary, seeking external advice), and will decide to either:

-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children’s social care (and if appropriate the police) is made immediately.
+Where a child, or adult with care and support needs, is suffering, or is likely to suffer from harm, it is important that a referral to social care (and if appropriate the police) is made immediately.

-Once the decision is made to make a referral the Safeguarding Team will contact the relevant Children’s Social Care Team and make a telephone referral.
+Once the decision is made to make a referral the Safeguarding team will contact the relevant social care team and make a telephone referral.
 This must be followed up in writing within 24 hours.

 10.3 Emergency responses

-Where a child is identified at immediate risk of harm then tutor will immediately contact the Designated Safeguarding Lead who will in turn contact the Police for the areas where the risk is located using 999.
-This is especially important when the child is being tutored at home and there is no independent school teacher present.
+Where an individual is identified as being at immediate risk of harm, the tutor will immediately contact the Designated Safeguarding Lead who will in turn contact 999 and/or the relevant social care department for the area where the risk is located.
+This is especially important when the individual is being tutored at home and there is no independent school teacher present (in the case of our schools programme).

 Within one working day of a referral being made, a local authority social worker should acknowledge receipt to the referrer and make a decision about the next steps and the type of response that is required.